ricezhang11/CS5200-Project3/README.md

 In terms of project implementation, the work is splitted as below:

 @Bugu Wu implemented:
 1. CRUD operations of Rental Branch
-2. Implemented rental branch search:
+2. Implement latest edited branch
-   a.
-Filter top K rental ranches based on their transaction amount
-4. Implemented booking analysis:
-   a.
-Filter bookings by start/end date
-   b.
-Filter bookings by car make/category

 @April Zhang implemented:
 1. CRUD operations of Car